Your 3 Missouri Unplanned Pregnancy Options

-For more information about abortion in Missouri, it’s important to remember there’s a lot of information on the Internet with ulterior motives.
-Using resources like Planned Parenthood to ensure accuracy will give you an unbiased portrayal of what abortion could mean for you.
+If you are searching for more information about abortion in Missouri, it’s important to remember there’s a lot of information on the Internet with ulterior motives.
+This is a hot issue, and misinformation is abundant.
+Using resources like Planned Parenthood or other medical professionals to ensure accuracy will give you an unbiased portrayal of what abortion could mean for you.

 Again, remember that you’re the only person who can make this decision.
 Your friends and family may have nothing but good intentions, but this choice is ultimately yours.
-If you are interested in adoption instead of keeping the baby or choosing abortion, we will of course be happy to help you make an adoption plan.
-However, our social workers are available to you 24/7 to help you talk about your Missouri unplanned pregnancy options no matter which one you ultimately choose.
-To speak with a social worker, call 1-800-ADOPTION at any time, or request free information here.
+If you are interested in adoption instead of keeping the baby or choosing abortion in MO, we will of course be happy to help you make an adoption plan.

 Our social workers are available to you 24/7 to help you talk about your Missouri unplanned pregnancy options, no matter which one you ultimately choose.
 To speak with a social worker, call 1-800-ADOPTION at any time, or get free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.